 - Sort the numerical data in ascending order.

-- Analyze the data to determine stem and a leaf.
+- Analyze the data to determine the stem and the leaf.

-- The stem and leaf plot always have a Key, which normally describes what the entry means (stem and a leaf).
+- The stem and leaf plot always has a Key, which normally describes what the entry means (stem and a leaf).
 It helps to read the diagram.

 First, Sort the numerical values in ascending order

-Analyze the data and determine stem and a leaf : Minimum value is 11 and maximum value is 55.
+Analyze the data and determine stem and a leaf: The minimum value is 11 and the maximum value is 55.

 Key: 2|7 means 27 books

 Total count values =23